-Hey, remember the episode of “Fixer Upper” when Chip and Joanna Gaines moved that tiny shotgun house to a new location and gave it a major makeover?
-It’s on the market in Waco for the eye-popping price of $950,000 (whoa).
-Let’s compare how it appeared on the show after Joanna staged it to how it looks in the real estate listing today!
+Remember the episode of “Fixer Upper” when Chip and Joanna Gaines moved that tiny shotgun house to a new location and gave it a major makeover?

-The house was built in 1920 and was looking pretty rough when Jessie and Cameron Bell decided to buy it (above).
+The house was built in 1920 and was looking pretty rough when Jessie and Cameron Bell decided to buy it.

 The renovation included an addition above the original roofline, enabling the “tiny house” to have a main living area with dramatic 20-foot ceilings as well as a new multipurpose loft offering this view onto the living room and kitchen below.